A good[ish] website

 Web development blog, loads of UI and JavaScript topics

-, we had to finesse around with scroll listeners and bounding box measurements, ugh.
-But position sticky works extremely well and has gained enough browser support to make it a viable option.
+Before position: sticky, we had to finesse around with scroll listeners and bounding box measurements, ugh.
+But nowadays position: sticky has gained enough browser support to make it a viable option.

-As a refresher, these are all the position values we have at the moment:
+As a refresher, these are all the position values the CSS spec has:

 .foo {